An optimal control perspective on diffusion-based generative modeling: Conclusion and outlook

-We believe that the connection of diffusion models to the fields of optimal control and reinforcement learning provides valuable new insights and allows to transfer established tools from one field to the respective other.
-As first steps, we have shown how to readily re-derive the ELBO for continuous-time diffusion models, provided an interpretation of diffusion models via measures on path space (leading to novel losses), and extended the framework to be able to sample from unnormalized densities.
-We further demonstrated that our framework offers significant numerical advantages over existing diffusion-based sampling approaches across a series of challenging, high-dimensional problems.
+We propose a connection of diffusion models to the fields of optimal control and reinforcement learning, which provides valuable new insights and allows to transfer established tools from one field to the respective other.
+As first steps, we have shown how to readily derive the ELBO for continuous-time diffusion models solely from control arguments, we provided an interpretation of diffusion models via measures on path space (eventually leading to improved losses), and we extended the diffusion modeling framework to sampling from unnormalized densities.
+We could demonstrate that our framework offers significant numerical advantages over existing diffusion-based sampling approaches across a series of challenging, high-dimensional problems.

+With the new connections at hand, we anticipate further fruitful theoretical as well as practical insights.
+For instance, the PDE perspective offers to rely on PDE techniques and solvers that have been developed in the past, see~\Cref{app: PDE-based methods for sampling} for details.
+For high-dimensional settings, tensor-based methods \citep{richter2023continuous}, as well as SDE-based solvers \citep{nusken2021solving}, seem to be well suited for numerical approximation.
+Alternatively, one can readily apply numerical methods from control theory to approximate the score function, such as, for instance, methods based on tensor trains \citep{oster2022approximating} or policy iteration, which has recently been combined with deep learning \citep{zhou2021actor}.

-Interesting future perspectives include the usage of other divergences on path space or specialized neural solvers for HJB equations from~\cite{nusken2021solving} (motivated by our promising results in~\Cref{app: PDE-based methods for sampling,app:results}), as well as the extension to Schr\"odinger bridges based on the work by~\cite{chen2021likelihood}.
-These methods are particularly well-suited for the task of sampling from unnormalized densities where we cannot leverage the efficient denoising score matching objective.
+Note that one usually controls linear, Ornstein-Uhlenbeck type processes.
+This motivates to approximate the target density by a Gaussian density (which corresponds to quadratic costs in the control problem).
+Then, one can pretrain the score model by solving a linear-quadratic-control problem, for which very efficient numerical methods have been developed extensively.
+On the other hand, we may add additional running costs to the control objective in order to promote or prevent certain regions in the domain, which can incorporate domain knowledge and improve sampling for respective applications.
+Interesting future perspectives also include the usage of other divergences on path space (motivated by our promising results with the log-variance divergence), as well as the extension to Schr\"odinger bridges, for instance based on the work by~\cite{chen2021likelihood}.
+These methods are particularly well-suited for the task of sampling from unnormalized densities, where we cannot leverage the efficient denoising score matching objective.